AGWeb18/zaptasks/README.md

-# ⚡ ZapTasks: Your Community Helper
+# ⚡ ZapTasks: Your Community Service Marketplace

 Welcome to ZapTasks, where we're on a mission to make life easier for everyone in our community!